bluella/hackerrank-solutions-explained/README.rst

 Overview
 ========

-Repo's folder structure is organized by task theme.
+- Repo's folder structure is organized by task theme.
+- Some Python style convensions are ignored in order to comply with HackerRank tasks' names, etc.

 Contributing
 ============